junh-ki/microservices/README.md

 To build and start the docker-compose system landscape:
 `./gradlew build && docker-compose build && docker-compose up -d`
 Make sure that Docker Daemon is up and running, otherwise some tests will fail.

+In case Docker Daemon is not running:
+`sudo ln -s ~$USER/.rd/docker.sock /var/run/docker.sock`

+Getting into a docker container:
+`docker exec -it abcd /bin/bash`